HIPAA Privacy Notice

 If you decide to join a Medicare drug plan, your current Maricopa County coverage will not be affected.
 Your current coverage will be primary over the Medicare drug plan.

-If you do decide to join a Medicare drug plan, you will not be able to drop your current Maricopa County prescription coverage until the next Open Enrollment period that would be effective July 1, 2014.
+If you do decide to join a Medicare drug plan, you will not be able to drop your current Maricopa County prescription coverage until the next Open Enrollment period that would be effective July 1, 2015.
 If you drop your current Maricopa County prescription coverage, you must also drop your medical and behavioral health coverage.
-Retirees who drop current Maricopa County coverage will not be allowed to re-enroll in the Maricopa County Retiree Benefit Plan.

 When Will You Pay A Higher Premium (Penalty) To Join A Medicare Drug Plan?